terminalcloud/apps/docs/dokuwiki.md

 ## Usage

-Just spin up your Terminal based on this snapshot.
-Access the admin section by clicking to "Check your installation here" and login with the credentials provided (see below).
+Just spin up your Terminal based on this snapshot, click on "Check your installation here" and start using DokuWiki.

-### Credentials

-- username: `admin`
-- password: `t3rminal`
+Keep in mind that DokuWiki was intentionally made to be open.
+Unless you install and configure an [authorization backend](https://www.dokuwiki.org/auth) or restrict the access to the port on the Terminal IDE, anyone will be able to create and modify articles in your Wiki.

 ---